'Eye Dreams of Dog Lake

 The lodge offers a comfortable family-friendly atmosphere and a main lodge that looks like it was created right out of a movie script with mounted fish and animals, huge comfortable chairs and couches, big widescreen satellite TV, pool table, darts, and wood stove all the while surrounded by the thick wooden logs and ceiling of a true northern lodge.

-We visited Northern Walleye Lodge this past September to experience the world-class walleye fishing that we have heard about while attending various trade shows the previous winter and spring and were looking forward to this trip to another bucket list location in beautiful Northern Ontario.
+We visited Northern Walleye Lodge this past September to experience the world-class walleye fishing that we had heard about while attending various trade shows the previous winter and spring, and were looking forward to this trip to another bucket list location in beautiful Northern Ontario.

 Our day of fishing was met with a severe cold front, brisk northern winds, and air temperatures just above the freezing mark.
 Ideal?
 Only if you're a polar bear and enjoy the feel of ice-cold boat spray on your face.